pakastin/chrome-webview-bug-2/README.md

 # Chrome webview bug 2
 Nasty bug in Chrome apps.
-Add this folder as an extension to reproduce.
+Add this folder as a Chrome app to reproduce.

 ![Screenshot](http://pakastin.fi/bug.png)